-A minimum of 72 credit hours is required for the Ph.D. degree in biology.
-Students should consult the section "Transfer Credits" in the Graduate Bulletin for rules on how many credit hours may be transferred from another institution.
-Completion of an M.S. degree is not normally required for admission to the full-time program for the Ph.D. degree but may be required of part-time students.
-Students must pass the Ph.D. qualifying examination in their respective areas of specialization: biochemistry, cell and molecular biology, or microbiology.
+A minimum of 72 credit hours is required to complete the Ph.D. degree in biology.
+You should consult the section "Transfer Credits" in the Graduate Bulletin for rules on how many credit hours may be transferred from another institution.
+Completion of an M.S. degree is not normally required for admission to the full-time Ph.D. degree program, but may be required of part-time students.
+You must pass the Ph.D. qualifying examination in your respective area of specialization: biochemistry, cell and molecular biology, or microbiology.

-The Ph.D. program is tailored to fit the student's background and goals and is subject to approval at the time of filing of the program of study (Form #401).
+The Ph.D. program is tailored to fit your background and goals and is subject to approval at the time of filing the program of study (Form #401).
 Programs of study may be designed in any of the three areas of concentration.
-However, all programs of study must include at least 36 credits hours in formal courses (exclusive of BIOL 691).
+However, all programs of study must include at least 36 credits hours in formal courses, exclusive of BIOL 691.